About SPF50+ sunscreen

 In November 2012, the Therapeutic Goods Administration announced a new standard for sunscreens sold in Australia, increasing the maximum sun protection factor from SPF30+ to SPF50+.

-The standard requires the same level of Ultra Violet B (UVB) protection, with improved Ultra Violet A (UVA) protection for new formulas.
+The higher SPF offers the same level of Ultraviolet B (UVB) protection, with added Ultraviolet A (UVA) protection.

 What we recommend

-Cancer Council recommends using any sunscreen that is labelled broad spectrum, water-resistant and SPF30 or above.
+Cancer Council recommends using any sunscreen that is labelled broad-spectrum, water-resistant and SPF30 or above.
+Remember to also check the expiry date, as products that are past their use-by date will not give proper protection.

 What do all the terms mean?